ChengyuanSha/Smart-Alignment/README.md

 and python [Coverage](https://coverage.readthedocs.io/en/coverage-5.5/).
 Codacy uses Radon by default to calculate metrics from the source code.

 We achieved 100% coverage on all algorithm files.
-Check Coverage:
+Check Coverage: Run the following commands in project root directory.
 ```python
 coverage run -m unittest discover
 coverage report